paritytech/capi-multisig-app/README.md

 # Multisig

-Multisig (multiple signatories) is a concept of having various entities sign off a transaction made from a particular account/wallet.
-This may be required for several reasons, such as corporate governance, security, spend tracking/management, contractual obligations, decentralization.
+Multisig (Multi-Signature Accounts) allows multiple parties to jointly control a specific account or asset on the network, by requiring a certain number of signatures from designated signers before a transaction can be executed.
+This can be used to provide added security and to facilitate collaboration among different groups or organizations including corporate governance, security, spend tracking/management, contractual obligations, decentralization.

 # Functionality